snigo/range/README.md

 ```
 There is no particular reason behind it, I just wanted to humanize behavior.

 Why do we need Range type?
 If you think deeply enough you will realize that we use ranges all the time.
-All the types and libraries from @lost-types series are exlusively created for my personal usage, Range in particular I've created as a helper type for another type in @lost-types series - Color, here are some usage examples:
+All the types and libraries from @lost-types series are exclusively created for my personal usage, Range in particular I've created as a helper type for another type in @lost-types series - Color, here are some usage examples:
 ```js

 const hueRange = new Range(359);